Many military borrowers consider the mortgage process over and done once settlement is completed. Alas, it just isn’t so.

 Why are lenders so sticky about homeowners’ insurance?
 The loan is secured by the property.
 If the property is reduced in value or destroyed then the value of the lender’s security is also hurt.
 To protect their security, lenders require borrowers to get property coverage as a condition of making the mortgage.

 Homeowners insurance is something everyone should have even if a property is free and clear of any debt.
 Accidents really do happen.
-For instance, in a rental property we own a tenant made a breakfast which somehow became a roaring blaze requiring lots of fire trucks, an ambulance and big holes in the walls to let out the smoke.
-Everyone was okay.
-We had owners coverage and paid nothing for repairs — and there were a lot of repairs.
-We also had working smoke detectors which meant no citations from the fire department and no claim reductions by the insurance adjustor.
+For instance, in a rental property my friend owns, a tenant was making breakfast which escalated into a roaring blaze resulting in the arrival of fire trucks, an ambulance and severe damage to the property’s walls.
+Thankfully, they had owners coverage and paid nothing for the many repairs.
+They also had working smoke detectors which meant no citations from the fire department and no claim reductions by the insurance adjuster.

 The tenants — as required by the lease — had renters’ insurance.
 Their policy covered their costs and losses.
 Years later, the same tenants still occupy the property.